HUBTVson/Draughts_Communication/README.md

 # Project name: "Draughts"
-# Authors: Jnaicki Jakub, Kondracki Jakub, Twardowski Hubert
+# Authors: Janicki Jakub, Kondracki Jakub, Twardowski Hubert

 # 1. Project Idea
 The project is aimed to present the basic communication between the server and client in the droughts game board.